1948 Lake Mead Boeing B-29 crash: The Sun Tracker

-Many of the World War II-era B-29's were scrapped after the atomic bombings of Hiroshima and Nagasaki in August 1945.
+Many World War II-era B-29s were scrapped after the atomic bombings of Hiroshima and Nagasaki in August 1945.
 However, Lake Mead's B-29 was retrofitted with observation windows, making it a suitable candidate for research on cosmic rays in the post-World War II years.
 The B-29 bombers were beneficial for this research due to their ability to travel upwards of 30,000 feet in altitude and also their ability to carry heavy payloads over 20,000 pounds.
 Aboard the Lake Mead B-29 was the Sun Tracker, otherwise known as Project 288, which was tasked with measuring light intensity at varying altitudes.
 John Simeroth, one of the crew members aboard the plane during the crash, was responsible for calibrating the Sun Tracker.
 The Sun Tracker, when calibrated correctly, would allow intercontinental ballistic missiles to navigate using these cosmic rays from the sun.
 The way it was able to track the specific wavelengths of the cosmic rays was through a gyroscope and a spectrometer.
 The Sun Tracker would rotate around the gyroscope and capture the varying rays from the sun.
 The spectrometer would measure the variations between the different intensities and calculate the overall changes.
 One of the reasons for the development of this technology is that the United States sought missiles that could not be jammed from the surface, unlike radar and radio-guided missiles.
 The Sun Tracker is one of the reasons today's cruise missiles can fly accurately.
 Other research using the Sun Tracker technology yielded a substantial amount of data on the general makeup of the upper atmosphere, which was beneficial for many different types of applications such as space travel, and improvements in nuclear fission.